dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 };
 ```

 Here, two props are being registered: the list of tasks in `items` and the `title` of the lane.
 Besides that, we are also defining the `TaskLaneItem` component (coming next).
 At the bottom, we can also see a computed property which decides what the footer text should be.
 It simply works out a friendly way to display the number of tasks based on how many tasks there are.
-Simple enough, but it does demonstrate how we can 'compute' what a bound value should be based on other dependenct properties.
+Simple enough, but it does demonstrate how we can 'compute' what a bound value should be based on other dependent properties.

 Next, let's turn our attention to the `TaskLaneItem` component, which is responsible for drawing out individual items on the kanban board.
 Create a new file on `src/components/TaskLaneItem.vue` with the following content: